graphql-nexus/nexus-prisma/README.md

 When `nexus-prisma` is imported it will validate that your project has peer dependencies setup correctly.

 If a peer dependency is not installed it `nexus-prisma` will log an error and then exit 1.
 If its version does not satify the range supported by the current version of `nexus-prisma` that you have installed, then a warning will be logged.
-If you want to opt-out of this validation then set an envar as follows:
+If you want to opt-out of this validation (e.g. you're [using a bundler](#Disable-Peer-Dependency-Check)) then set an envar as follows:

 ```
 NO_PEER_DEPENDENCY_CHECK=true|1